Background to this inspection

 Inspection team

-The inspection was undertaken by 2 inspectors and an Expert by Experience on day 1, and 2 inspectors on day 2.
+The inspection was carried out by 2 inspectors and 2 Experts by Experience, one of whom carried out phone calls to relatives of people living at the home, the other attended the home and spoke with people who lived there.
 An Expert by Experience is a person who has personal experience of using or caring for someone who uses this type of care service.

 Service and service type